 Decorate with the strawberries.
-If they are small, leave whole but if they are large, slice.
+If they are small, leave them whole but if they are large, slice them.

 An individual chicken pie for each member of the family.
 Succulent chicken pieces cooked in creamy sauce with sweetcorn and peas, and a light pastry topping, is guaranteed to fill the hungriest tummies.
 And you can personalize them!

 - Preparation time: 35 minutes plus 10 minutes to prepare the pastry

 - Cooking time: 30 minutes hob 30 minutes oven